emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

     </body>
 </html>
 ```
-Save and close the file when you are finished.
+Save and close the file when you're finished.

-In order for Nginx to serve this content, we need to create a _server block_ with the correct directives.
+In order for Nginx to serve this content, you need to create a _server block_ with the correct directives.
 Instead of modifying the default configuration file directly, let’s make a new one.
-We will name it **emanuelpina.ml** but you can name it whatever you like:
+We'll name it **emanuelpina.ml** but you can name it whatever you like:
 ```plain
 # sudo nano /etc/nginx/sites-available/emanuelpina.ml
 ```

-Paste in the following configuration block, which is similar to the default, but updated for our new directory and domain name:
+Paste in the following configuration block, which is similar to the default, but updated for your new directory and domain name:
 ```nginx
 server {
     listen 80;